caspx/2018-12-fake-news-top-50/README.md

 # Analysis of fake news sites and viral posts, 2016 - 2018

 This repository contains data and analysis supporting the BuzzFeed News article, [In Spite Of Its Efforts, Facebook Is Still The Home Of Hugely Viral Fake News](https://www.buzzfeednews.com/article/craigsilverman/facebook-fake-news-hits-2018) published December 28, 2018.
-Please read that article, which contains important context and methodological details, before proceding.
+Please read that article, which contains important context and methodological details, before proceeding.

 ## Data